awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

 ## What Is Replicated?<a name="replication-what-is-replicated"></a>

-Amazon S3 replicates the following:
+By default Amazon S3 replicates the following:
-+ Objects created after you add a replication configuration, with exceptions described in the next section\.
++ Objects created after you add a replication configuration\.

 + Unencrypted objects\.